Houston firm drops bribe suit against ex Venezuela oil czar

 MIAMI (AP) - A Houston energy firm has dropped a lawsuit against Venezuela’s former oil czar, who it had accused of orchestrating demands for a $10 million bribe to approve an asset sale in the South American country.

 The dismissal came in a filing in Houston federal court Wednesday by Harvest Natural Resources.
-No reason was given for the sudden reversal.
-Lawyers for Harvest and Ramirez wouldn’t comment when contacted by The Associated Press.
+No reason was given for the sudden reversal but two people close to Ramirez told The Associated Press that no settlement was reached and that Harvest dropped its lawsuit unilaterally.
+They spoke on the condition of anonymity to discuss judicial proceedings.
+Lawyers for Harvest wouldn’t comment.

 Harvest in 2018 won a default judgment against Rafael Ramirez for $472 million after the former Venezuelan official failed to contest the civil lawsuit.
 He later appeared in the case and vigorously fought the accusations, managing to get the default judgment dismissed.

 Ramirez oversaw the OPEC nation’s oil industry for a decade as oil minister and president of its national oil company, PDVSA.
-But he angrily fell out with fellow socialist Nicolas Maduro while serving as the Venezuelan president’s ambassador to the United Nations.
-After being removed, he went into exile in Europe, although his exact whereabouts are unknown.
+But he angrily broke with fellow socialist Nicolás Maduro while serving as the Venezuelan president’s ambassador to the United Nations.

+After being removed, he went into exile in Europe.
+This year the government-aligned Supreme Court requested his extradition from Italy, where he is believed to be living, to face corruption charges back home that Ramirez says are payback for his defiance of Maduro

 Harvest had alleged that starting in 2012, it refused a $10 million bribe demand from a Florida-based oil consultant who said he was acting in the name of Ramirez.
 The company had reached an agreement to sell its stake in a joint venture with PDVSA for $725 million to Indonesia’s state-owned Pertamina.